ubports/docs.ubports.com/appdev/platform/click.rst

   - Type: Specifies the type of the launcher file.
 The type can be Application, Link or Directory.
   - X-Ubuntu-Touch: ``true`` to make the app visible
   - X-Ubuntu-XMir-Enable: ``true`` if your app is built for X
+  - X-Ubuntu-Supported-Orientations=landscape to make your app start in landscape mode

 .. todo:
   link to official .desktop specifications